NVIDIA CUDA

 Constant Memory and Texture Memory

-• Constant memory is read-only over a kernel execution.
+• Constant memory is read-only over a kernel execution, and uses a dedicated on-chip memory called constant cache.

 • cudaMemcpyToSymbol() should be used for copying to the constant memory while cudaMemcpy() is for the global memory.